wglvin/VitalBid/README.md

 # Organ Auction Platform

 ## Description
-Our organ auction platform addresses the critical shortage of accessible organ procurement systems by creating a free marketplace for people who require organ to source for them.
+Our organ auction platform addresses the critical shortage of accessible organ procurement systems by creating a free marketplace for people who require organs to source for them.
+The frontend communicates with the backend microservices through the Kong API Gateway, there is ZERO direct frontend interaction with all microservices.

 Key features of our organ auction platform include:
 1. Secure registration for both buyers and sellers
+2. Creation of Organ Types/ Listings
-2. Real-time bidding system for available organs
+3. Real-time bidding system for available listings
+4. Support Payments through Stripe Payments API
+5. Receive Email Notification through Mailgun API

+Frontend also allows:
+1. View all organ listings with filtering by status (active/ended)
+2. View listing details with bid history
+3. View one's bids/listings

+## File Structure
+- Frontend Built and Run in frontend-html folder, run by nginx
+- Backend Microservices are each in their seperate folder, each run by flask OR node.js

 ## Prerequisites
 - Docker 27.5.1
 - Ensure that ports to be used are not currently used by other programs

-## File Structure
-Frontend Folder: Website, run by node.js
-Backend Folder: Microservices, each run by flask OR node.js
+- Approved Mailgun email request, search for "Mailgun<support@mailgun.net>" in inbox, cXXXXXXt@smu.edu.sg & lXXXXXXg@smu.edu.sg have been requested

-## Running ALL Docker Images
+## Running Repo
 1. Check if any docker images are already running
    ```sh
    docker ps